You've made it to the edge of the day,

 Let your hands be empty,

-Nothing to grip,
+Nothing to hold nothing to grip,

 Feel the chest,